Notice of Collection

 • Seizing personal or business assets

-The NC General Statues require the Department to send the taxpayer a Notice of Collection even if the taxpayer is in an active Installment Payment Agreement.
-However, the Department will not take forced collection actions as long as the taxpayer does not default on the Installment Payment Agreement.
+The NC General Statues require the Department to send a taxpayer a Notice of Collection, even if they are in an active Installment Payment Agreement.